JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    6 │     3  missing      6
 ```

-## Context dependent expressions
+## Context-dependent expressions

-Operation specification language supports the following context dependent
+The operation specification language used with `combine`, `select` and `transform`
-operations:
+supports the following context-dependent operations:

-* getting the number of rows (`nrow`);
+* getting the number of rows in a group (`nrow`);
-* getting the proportion of rows (`proprow`);
+* getting the proportion of rows in a group (`proprow`);
 * getting the group number (`groupindices`);
 * getting a vector of group indices (`eachindex`).

-These operations are context dependent, because they do not require input column
+These operations are context-dependent, because they do not require specifying the input column
 name in the operation specification syntax.

 These four exceptions to the standard operation specification syntax were